 Will I have weight gain with Apriso?

 No, changes in weight aren’t a known side effect of Apriso.
 But UC can cause weight loss as a symptom.
 So weight gain or weight loss could be a sign that Apriso isn’t working well to maintain your UC remission (a period of time without active symptoms).

-If you notice that your weight is changing while taking Apriso, talk with your doctor or pharmacist.
-They can help determine the cause and recommend ways for you to maintain a moderate weight.
+If you notice that your weight is changing while taking Apriso, talk with your doctor.
+They can determine the cause and recommend ways for you to maintain a weight that is healthy for you.
 And be sure to talk with your doctor if you think your UC symptoms may be returning.

 How does Apriso work?

 Apriso’s exact mechanism of action (the way the drug works in the body) isn’t known.
 It’s thought that Apriso may cause your body to produce fewer proteins and activate fewer cells that cause UC inflammation.
 This can help maintain UC remission.